seanpmaxwell/jet-env/README.md

 If you want to override the behavior for naming the environment variables, you can pass an array instead of a function.
 The first value in the array must be a string and will be used to pull the environment variable (no prepending is done).
 The second value must be a validator-function<br/>

 If you want your environment variable value transformed before validation, there is a helper function export that your can wrap your validator function with.
-There are also 4 default validator-functions (`bool`, `num`, `date` and `str`) that come packaged by default (no point in really using `str` though cause you can just pass a string instead of an array).<br/>
+There are also 4 default validator-functions (`bool`, `num`, `date` and `str`) that come packaged by default.<br/>

 Notes on validators:
 - An empty string will not satisfy the `str` function.